LUND INSTITUTE OF ADVANCED NEUTRON AND X-RAY SCIENCE

 HOW IT WORKS

 LINXS is currently a Lund university Centre with a Management Group, with an associated Scientific Advisory Board.
-The Management Group answerd to the Board of Directors, which can have a Stretegic Advisory Board attached.
+The Management Group answers to the Board, which can have a Strategic Advisory Board attached.
 The Board level makes strategic decisions, while the Management Group makes scientific decisions.
-The Scentific Advisory Board issues recommendations to the Management Group on Themes and and the Management Group decides.
+The Scientific Advisory Board issues recommendations to the Management Group on Themes and and the Management Group decides.

 LINXS works under strategic focus areas reflecting broad research priorities.
 These are: Soft matter, Life Science and Hard Matter.
 These are the areas defined over the long term where it is felt that a lot of progress can be made in opening up specific fields either by enhancing existing methods using synchrotrons and neutron facilities, opening up for users in new fields or doing both simultaneously.

 Themes are defined under (one or more) of the focus areas.
-These are limited-term activities (runnning about 1-3 years) that will bring research communities together.
+These are limited-term activities (running about 1-3 years) that will bring research communities together.
 A theme is usually connected to one or more of the focus areas.
 LINXS solicits input on the themes and their content from the community that contributes to its funding.
-Themes are suggested via the Expression of Interest (EoI) procedure.
+Themes are suggested via the Application procedure.

 A theme is governed by a core group composed of prominent external and local researchers.
 One of the core missions of LINXS is to bring external excellence in to work with local and national researchers.
 The core group usually has as a member one of the management group.
 The core groups suggests to the management group how resources will be allocated for that theme.

-Under the core group there are working groups working on specific activities, these range from conferences, workshops and schools to specific research programmes aided by external research fellows.
-Working groups are also formed via an Expression of Interest procedure, though this is shorter and more quickly evaluated than that for themes.
+Under the core group there are working groups working on specific activities, these range from conferences, workshops and schools to specific research programmes aided by LINXS fellows.
+Working groups are also formed via an Application procedure, though this is shorter and more quickly evaluated than that for themes.

 Each working group has a palette of budgeted Activities to draw from that can be useful to its defined goals.
 The nominal budget enables planning of the scientific scope in relation to the total LINXS budget.
 The activities can be: Conferences, Research Programmes, Workshops, Hackathons, Sabbaticals, Schools, Seminars and Training & Outreach, for instance.